LLNL/Abmarl/docs/src/featured_usage/jcats_nav.rst

 Soft Reward
 ~~~~~~~~~~~

-In this configuration, the agent only observes its absolute position.
+In this configuration, the agent only :ref:`observes its absolute position <gridworld_absolute_position_observer>`.
 It is rewarded
 for reaching the waypoint, and there are no penalties.
 This configuration is easy
 to implement in JCATS and easy to train.
 Training this scenario in JCATS took 2
 minutes and 300 thousands steps.